Get access to exclusive updates, the latest news and the inside scoop 🍨

 3. This next step is optional, but we’d recommend confirming if subscribers can customise their product selections between each delivery by creating a customisation window.

-This option is only available if the Shopify subscription bundle is set up to allow buyers to customise its contents.
+Note: This option is only available if the Shopify subscription bundle is set up to allow buyers to customise its contents.

 1. Select Save and continue once finished.

 2. Review your bundle’s settings.
 Then, click Publish bundle when you’re ready to launch your Shopify subscription offering.

 Identify Fallback Products for your Shopify Subscription Bundle